thevpc/nuts/documentation/website/.dir-template/src/docs/concepts/commandline.md

 Of course, not all options can support values, an not all options neither support the suffixed and/or the non-suffixed mode.
 Please relate to the documentation of nuts or the application you are using to know how to use the options.

 ## Boolean Options
 Particularly, when the value is a boolean, the value do not need to be defined.
-As a result "--skip-companions" and "--skip-companions=true" are equivalent.
-However "--skip-companions true" is not (because the option is of type boolean) and "true" will be parsed as a NonOption.
+As a result "--install-companions" and "--install-companions=true" are equivalent.
+However "--install-companions true" is not (because the option is of type boolean) and "true" will be parsed as a NonOption.

 To define a "false" value to the boolean option we can either suffix with "=false" or prefix with "!" or "~" sign.
-Hence, "--skip-companions=false", "--!skip-companions" and "--~skip-companions" are all equivalent.
+Hence, "--install-companions=false", "--!install-companions" and "--~install-companions" are all equivalent.
 Note also that `~` if referred to `!` because in bash shells (and som other shells) `!` will be expanded in a special manner.

 ## Combo Simple Options